 Are you a prospective Master student ready to embark on a journey in Maastricht?
 This blog will inform you about all of the fundamental things you need to know before arriving in Maastricht.

 Settling in another country is exciting, but it can be overwhelming.
 Luckily you chose Maastricht, a wonderful, welcoming, and international city.
 You may not know this, but The Netherlands, more specifically Maastricht, does get very cold in the winter.
 Therefore, it is essential to find your accommodation as soon as possible.
+As a tenant it is also important to know what your rights and obligations are.

 Do not worry, after reading this blog, you will have Maastricht figured out left, right, and centre.
 Maastricht offers numerous housing sites.
 I will highlight a few to get you on your way.
 First of all, I will promote the place I found my fantastic accommodation, which was on the "Woon Management Maastricht (WMM)" platform.
 WMM provides you with an excellent scope of houses available on their platform.
 The employees are charming and helpful.